Brand: Brand names and trademarks

 A brand name is the part of a brand that can be spoken or written and identifies a product, service or company and sets it apart from other comparable products within a category.
 A brand name may include words, phrases, signs, symbols, designs, or any combination of these elements.
 For consumers, a brand name is a "memory heuristic": a convenient way to remember preferred product choices.
 A brand name is not to be confused with a trademark which refers to the brand name or part of a brand that is legally protected.
 For example, Coca-Cola not only protects the brand name, Coca-Cola, but also protects the distinctive Spencerian script and the contoured shape of the bottle.

-It appears that a brand name and the relationship the consumer keep with the brand as a whole has evolved.
-From the simple product recognition process a brand name now holds a symbolic and social identification spectrum. [fournier 1998] For example, one can buy Nike because they want to be associated with the kind of people who wear Nike and with the values and attributes of that brand.
-More than a product it is a statement that one should seek to purchase by proxy of the brand [Belk 1988].

 Corporate brand identity

 Brand identity is a collection of individual components, such as a name, a design, a set of images, a slogan, a vision, writing style, a particular font or a symbol etc. which sets the brand aside from others.

 For a company to exude a strong sense of brand identity, it must have an in-depth understanding of its target market, competitors and the surrounding business environment.
 Brand identity includes both the core identity and the extended identity.
 The core identity reflects consistent long-term associations with the brand; whereas the extended identity involves the intricate details of the brand that help generate a constant motif.

-According to Kotler et al. (2009), a brand's identity may deliver four levels of meaning:
+According to Kotler et al. (2009), a brand's identity may deliver 4 levels of meaning: